914-Chu/CS126-fantastic-finale/README.md

 ### Rule

-- Player will die when life is zero or fall out of the screen.
+- Player will die when life is zero or fall out of the screen.\
+  (Download demo.mp4/demo.mov to see example)

 ### States